Influential Women Spotlights Amanda Schneider, LE: Founder and Owner of Loving My Skin Spa

 Reflecting on her own experiences, Amanda explains that early in her career, she often felt isolated while trying to navigate the demands of business ownership and client care independently.
 Over time, she learned the importance of maintaining work-life balance, setting boundaries, and knowing when to slow down and prioritize well-being.
 While passion fuels many professionals entering aesthetics, Amanda believes sustainable success depends on balance, self-awareness, and the willingness to give oneself grace during difficult seasons.

-Amanda also recognizes several major challenges currently shaping the beauty and skincare industry, including the increasing reliance on surface-level treatments, unrealistic social media expectations, and the persistent stigma surrounding mental health.
+Amanda also recognizes several major challenges currently shaping the beauty and skincare industry, including the increasing reliance on surface-level “cookie-cutter” treatments, unrealistic social media expectations, marketing buzzwords, and the persistent stigma surrounding mental health.
 However, she believes these challenges also create opportunities for meaningful change and innovation.
+In her role as Chairperson for the West-MEC Esthetics program (trade school for high school students), she shares her experience and knowledge with estheticians-in-training to empower them with additional knowledge not typically taught in these programs.

 She sees the future of aesthetics moving toward more holistic and individualized care, where corrective skincare is integrated with internal wellness and emotional support.
 Amanda believes clients are increasingly seeking deeper relationships, personalized treatments, and practitioners who understand the connection between skin health and overall well-being.
 She is also passionate about expanding community-centered initiatives and nonprofit efforts that support survivors of domestic violence, viewing aesthetics and wellness as powerful tools for healing and empowerment.